Waziup/WaziCloud/broker/README.md

 </br>
   `$ docker build -t <image name>  .` where **image name** is the name of the container image.
 </br>
-  For example  `$ docker build -t  waziupkafka .` .
-Do not forget the dot at the end of the command.
+  For example  `$ docker build -t  waziupkafka .`.Do not forget the dot at the end of the command.
 </br>
   `cd Platform/broker/WAZIUPDatabase`
 </br>